software-mansion/protostar/design_docs/protostar-architecture.md

 ![Diagram](img/diagram.png)

 ## Modules
-### Protostar Gateway
+### Protostar Shell
-This module will be a communication layer of Protostar with outer world, namely Scarb.
+This module will be a communication layer of Protostar with the outer world, namely Scarb.
 Its responsibility will be to provide Scarb with a correct cairo compiler (or dependencies in the future) and to fetch configuration from Scarb config.
 This module will be routing commands as requests to other services.
-Output formatting will be responsibility of the Gateway
+Important note, Protostar shell should by dynamically built from provided (during build) commands list.
+This will allow as to easily split protostar into two separate binaries which may simplify the integrations process.

 ### Testing backend